bucs110a0spring22/ch-4-lab-conniedeng303/README.md

 _Replace anything surrounded by the `< >` symbols._

 ## SUMMARY:
+ <

+To align my code with conventions, I saved every stray number to a variable.
+For example, for my

+ In terms of updating my code, I updated my SetupAxis function where I created a loop that creates my axis (I also made it shorter than 12 lines of code, a guideline mentioned in the grading guidelines) instead of hardcoding every directional instruction for my turtle.

+ To start off adding an additional function, I wanted to see if I could graph the recipocal of sin, or csc.
+To do that, I had to import mpmath to use its csc function to graph it.
+I also decided to fully change the coordinates by doing "wn.setworldcoordinates(-360,-5,360,5)", which zooms out enough where I can see both the trig function graphs AND the csc graph.

- < First I built functions that graphed sin,cos, and tan from degree -360 to 360.
+ First I built functions that graphed sin,cos, and tan from degree -360 to 360.
 Then I built another function that drew the x and y axis.
 Finally, I built the window function, which set the background color and resized the graph.>

 ## GRACE DAYS
 Grace days used for this assignment: < 0 >